We have two programs for qualified NYU undergraduates:

+Regular Decision: February 20th

+8. Potentially qualified applicants are invited for an Opportunity Programs Eligibility Information Session and group interview, and will be asked at that time to submit all supplemental materials (income verification and copies of financial aid forms filed, e.g. FAFSA, CSS Profile).

+Once you’re enrolled, we’re here to help you make the most of your NYU experience:

 As an incoming freshman, you will be required to participate in a six-week pre-freshman summer program designed to preview the courses that you will be enrolled in the fall.
 While using the freshman year books during the six weeks you will preview 1/3 of the fall semester courses. (more »»)

 Throughout your undergraduate years at NYU, we offer both non-credit courses to reinforce your coursework and free tutoring for an array of subjects and course levels. (more »»)

 Our counseling services are designed to help you transition to college, succeed academically, and finally, graduate.
 To that end, we offer individualized academic, career, financial, and personal counseling.
 We are here to help you adjust to the demands of college life both in and outside the classroom. (more »»)